Alumni

 Borbála Pál

 Borbála was born and raised in Budapest, Hungary.
 She did her BA in Sociology at ELTE Budapest, and spent one semester at the Vrije University Amsterdam as an Erasmus student.
 This is where she decided that she wants to deal with the questions of ethnicity and nationalism, and applied to CEU.
 After her graduation in 2016, she started to work for Centropa, an international NGO aiming to preserve Jewish memory.
-Since last year, she is the head of the Hungarian office.
+Between 2019-2022, she was the head of the Hungarian Centropa office.

 Mario Macías